 Step 1: Start a new Squarespace 7.1 trial and configure the site

-Set up a new Squarespace 7.1 trial by clicking the Create Website button in your Squarespace account dashboard, or opening the Templates link.
+Set up a new Squarespace 7.1 trial from the Squarespace website (you can log in with your existing Squarespace account to do this).

 You don’t need a credit card to start the trial, and if two weeks isn’t long enough you can contact Squarespace Support and they’re usually willing to provide an extension.